tsani/eval/bytecode.md

             - the count of required function parameters
             - a code pointer
         - the environment variables' values come next
-    - PAP - partial applications:
+    - PAP - partial applications: (It's not clear how much we need these vs just using closures)
         - a header that contains:
             - a tag identifying this as a partial application
             - the count `N` of held argumnets